Valence Modifications in Hygroscopic VI3 Degraded Crystals via Soft X-Ray Synchrotron Radiation: Conclusions

 \section{Conclusions}

 In this study, we combined X-ray absorption and X-ray photoemission spectroscopies to investigate the chemical stability of freshly cleaved VI\textsubscript{3} single crystals.
 We observed how surface degradation induced by the interaction of the hygroscopic surface with spurious oxygen and water molecules, even in UHV conditions, leads to chemical alteration of the first monolayers, with the formation of vanadates.
-Surface stoichiometry, however, is at least partially recovered by soft X-ray irradiation under mild photon fluxes.
+We investigated the effects of soft X-ray irradiation under mild photon fluxes of the contaminated surfaces of crystals aged in HV, unveiling the induced valence modifications on V and I core levels.

-These results provide experimental evidence of the relatively weak interaction between the aged superficial layers and the stoichiometric underlayer, which can be removed by low energy means from the preserved part of the crystal.
+These results provide experimental evidence of the relatively weak interaction between contaminants and VI\textsubscript{3} surface layers.
+We prove that low-energy means can locally alter the chemical environment of the different surface molecular species, and partially remove contamination, with deep implications in the search for possible routes for functionalization of VI\textsubscript{3} surface chemical properties.
+However, this effect is not necessarily benign, and further studies are required to understand if a full restoration of the pristine surface can actually take place, or whether oxide reduction plays an important role in the formation of V\textsuperscript{3+} oxides on the surface.